Albie Sachs: Mozambique

 Sachs moved to the newly independent Mozambique in 1977, where he worked as a law professor at the Eduardo Mondlane University in Maputo and studied Portuguese to fluency.
 He was later the Ministry of Justice's Director of Research.
-While in Mozambique, Sachs visited the ANC headquarters in Lusaka, Zambia at the invitation of Oliver Tambo, where Tambo asked him to draft a code of conduct for the ANC that forbid the use of torture and highlighted the party's democratic principles.
-The ANC adopted it as a binding policy after being presented by Sachs at a conference in Kabwe in 1985.
+While in Mozambique, Sachs visited the ANC headquarters in Lusaka, Zambia, at the invitation of Oliver Tambo, where Tambo asked him to draft a code of conduct for the ANC that forbade the use of torture and highlighted the party's democratic principles.
+The ANC adopted it as a binding policy after it was presented by Sachs at a conference in Kabwe in 1985.

 Sachs helped lay the foundations for the future constitution of South Africa by serving as a scribe and provided Tambo with legal support.

 Assassination attempt and aftermath

 On 7 April 1988, Sachs opened the door to his car and it exploded.
 Sachs lost his right arm and vision in his left eye, and a passerby was killed.
 He was stabilized in Mozambique, then flown to London Hospital to recover.
 There, he received a letter promising he would be avenged.
-Sachs decided to seek not revenge, but "soft vengeance."
+Sachs decided to seek not revenge, but "soft vengeance".
 This "soft vengeance" would take the form of getting freedom in a new non-racial and democratic South Africa based on human rights and the rule of law.

 After recovering from the attack, Sachs established and became the founding director of the South African Constitutional Studies Centre at the University of London.
 He then flew to Dublin to work on the first draft of South Africa's Bill of Rights along with Kader Asmal under the direction of the ANC.
 In early 1989, Sachs went to the US to work with Jack Greenberg at the Columbia School of Law and Louis Henkin at the School of International and Public Affairs.

-He attended a Law and Justice Seminar in Aspen, Colorado moderated by Supreme Court Justice Harry Blackmun, who spoke about the intersection of his Catholic identity and his opposition to abortion and his belief that his own beliefs should not be forced on others with different beliefs.
-Despite his staunch objection to abortion, he supported the passing of Roe v Wade.
-Sachs took from this the idea of the sacred and profane, which would later influence his own judgments.
+He attended a Law and Justice Seminar in Aspen, Colorado moderated by Supreme Court Justice Harry Blackmun, whose personal physician spoke about the intersection of his Catholic identity and his opposition to abortion and his belief that his own beliefs should not be forced on others with different beliefs.
+Despite the physician's staunch objection to abortion, he supported the passing of Roe v Wade.
+Sachs took from this the idea of the relationship between the sacred and the secular, which would later influence his own judgments.

 While in the US, Sachs also learned to use a computer and wrote The Soft Vengeance of a Freedom Fighter, where he reflected on his recovery.